-Functional Magnetic Resonance Imaging (fMRI) using Blood Oxygen Level Dependent (BOLD) contrast is an established method for making inferences about regionally specific activations in the human brain [12].
-From measurements of changes in blood oxygenation one uses various statistical models, such as the General Linear Model (GLM) [16], to make inferences about task-specific changes in underlying neuronal activity.
+Functional Magnetic Resonance Imaging (fMRI) using Blood Oxygen Level Dependent (BOLD) contrast is an established method for making inferences about regionally specific activations in the human brain [Frackowiak et al., 2003].
+From measurements of changes in blood oxygenation one uses various statistical models, such as the General Linear Model (GLM) [Friston et al., 1995b], to make inferences about task-specific changes in underlying neuronal activity.

 In this paper we propose analysing fMRI using a Bayesian Model Comparison (BMC) framework based on spatially regularised GLMs.
-Whilst model comparison can be thought of as a secondary concern, used primarily for fine-tuning, an alternative perspective places it at the heart of the scientific endeavour.
+Whilst model comparison can be thought of as a secondary concern, used primarily for finetuning, an alternative perspective places it at the heart of the scientific endeavour.
 This is because in any mature scientific discipline there will be a candidate set of hypotheses.
 BMC can then be used to update ones beliefs about the competing hypotheses in light of experimental data.
 A more prosaic example is the analysis of data from factorial experimental designs using Analyses of Variance (ANOVA).
-This is a mainstay of scientific research [39].
+This is a mainstay of scientific research [Winer et al., 1991].
 To infer that manipulation of an experimental factor caused a significant effect one compares two models, one with that factor and one without.